Cicada Files: Z 3301 et al

 Asking an IT genius who happens to be a friend of mine about this, he explains that TLS stands for Transport Layer Security, “a cryptographic protocol that provides end-to-end communications security over networks and is widely used for internet communications and online transactions.”
 In other words, TLS is a reference to the https security protocol that is nearly ubiquitous on the web, and Wanners is saying that there is no key here beyond a secure website.

 Another inside joke, it appears.
-Wanners says that there are a “number of entries in this directory,” suggesting that there are hidden pages that can be found by looking at the source code of the page or other methods.
-There are none, and the source was examined.
+Wanners says that there are a “number of entries in this directory,” suggesting that there are hidden pages that can be found by looking at the source code of the page, the server directory, or other methods.
+There are no other pages, and the source and the server were examined.
 This is another dry hole, one of many accumulating around Mr. Wanners.

 Wanners also includes a link to a paperback edition of Liber Primus sold on Amazon.
 Reading the comments and peeking inside, we see that the contents are solely black and white runes.
 Those elements which are red in the original pages online are not so-identified in the physical edition.

 As an author who also publishes on Amazon, I understand this, as color adds significantly to the sale price of a book.
 A paperback edition of my first book on Amazon costs a whopping $65, but it is stuffed full of color photos.
 The sequel, in black and white, costs a more reasonable $25.
 I should probably offer a full-color edition, as my first book still outsells my second book 2 for 1, despite its crazy price.